 They have a wide selection of clothing, accessories, home & furniture, as well as beauty & wellness products.

 This is a huge home products retailer with over 1,460 locations in the US, Canada, and Mexico.
 This is more of an exclusive marketplace that is more difficult to get into.
 To be accepted as a seller you will need to either get an in with one of their buyers or to work with an eCommerce agency like Acenda.

 CostPlus is a specialty import retail store that has launched its own marketplace and has since gone public and has been acquired by Bed, Bath & Beyond.
 It has a huge online presence and is especially good for brands that sell products from around the world.

-It has traditionally offered indoor and outdoor furniture, jewelry and home products, and since then has expanded into clothing as well.
+It has traditionally offered indoor and outdoor furniture, jewelry, and home products, and since then has expanded into clothing as well.
 It’s more upscale and its products are much more unique, similar to Etsy.

 Here’s the form that you need to fill out to apply to be a vendor.

 Online marketplaces are a great way to grow any eCommerce business, you just have to find the right ones.
-Look for marketplaces that have the ideal audience that you would like to market to, and make sure that it’s a fit in terms of margins, commission fees, and shipping policies.
+Look for marketplaces that have the ideal built-in audience that you would like to market to, and make sure that it’s a fit in terms of margins, marketplace fees, and shipping policies.

 Here’s what we covered in this guide:

 -All the benefits of selling on an online marketplace